pghvlaans/yalpack/README.md

 * Install compiled software as packages
 * Easily remove unwanted packages (no need to worry about "make uninstall")
 * Simple(r) pacakge upgrades
-* Handle and log ".new" files automatically - from yalpack-0.1.7, easy .new file management.
+* Handle and log ".new" files automatically, with a script for easy .new file management
 * List installed packages and versions
 * Gather, store and check information about dynamic library usage
 * Search for which package provided which file/directory/symlink
-* Easily regenerate the yalpack data directory from a backup collection of installed package trees.
+* Easily regenerate the yalpack data directory from a backup collection of installed package trees

 yalpack requires only a POSIX-compliant shell, coreutils, util-linux, findutils, ncurses, grep and tar to operate. gzip is needed for installation.
 Dependency resolution is not provided, and packages are still meant to be built from source.
 A number of the included scripts are intended as aids to dependency management, however.